CU-ESIIL/OLC_hackathon_groupE/docs/index.md

     Explain the potential value and intended audience.
 Do not describe an impact, partnership, consultation, or endorsement that has not happened.

 This matters because:
-There are different elements that are incorporated into a sweat lodge, each of these elements have potential contamination before and during the ceremony and can put participants at risk with the change in air quality and the vaporization from the rocks.**
+There are different elements that are incorporated into a sweat lodge, each of these elements have potential contamination before and during the ceremony and can put participants at risk with the change in air quality and the vaporization from the rocks.**                   This also matters because how else would we know why we would be getting sick and loosing hair which is also some of the symptoms of uranium and also how to detect this uranium is  y a geiger counter.
+A geiger counter is a small electronic device that dings when it found radions also like beta particals that is also like uranium but is much much smaller and is small as a bacteria the symptoms are redness  burns  and dizziness this is called "Acute Radions syndrome"

 **What contaminants are exposed to participants inside a sweat lodge when a certain type of rock is used?**